Southern Oregon University Landscape

 STREETS, ROADWAYS, AND PARKING LOTS ON CAMPUS

-Whenever possible, honeybee swarms are relocated by our local bee keeper The Bee Girl.
-The Bee Girl also helps educate the campus to the benefits of Bees.
-For more information about bees on campus and elswhere visit www.beegirl.org
+Whenever possible, honeybee swarms are relocated by our local bee keeper, Bee Girl.
+Bee Girl also helps educate the campus about the benefits of Bees.
+For more information about bees on campus and elsewhere visitwww.beegirl.org.

 OUTDOOR EVENTS/USE OF ATHLETIC FIELDS

 Jay has worked at SOU since the spring of 1995.
-He is an expert landscaper, and knows the campus landscape better than any other SOU employee.
-Jay has mastered all aspects of SOU Landscape Services from heavy equipment operation, ariel lift pruning, large irrigation designs and installations, and IPM management practices.
-Jay is responsible for training and oversight of the Landscape.
-When not at work Jay has three wonderful daughters a wife, and a new grandson.
+He is an expert landscaper and knows the campus landscape better than any other SOU employee.
+Jay has mastered all aspects of SOU Landscape Services from heavy equipment operation, aerial lift pruning, large irrigation designs and installations, and IPM management practices.
+Jay is responsible for training and oversight of the landscape.
+When not at work Jay has three wonderful daughters, a wife, and a new grandson.
 He also enjoys gardening at home, scuba diving, and cowboy shooting.

-Tate graduated from Oregon State University with a Bachelor’s degree in Horticulture and gained valuable experience working for the Oregon State Parks Department, and local Nurseries.
-He is our go to person for Irrigation repair and maintenance.
-Tate is also learning ariel lift pruning and working towards his Landscape Contractors License.
+Tate graduated from Oregon State University with a Bachelor’s degree in Horticulture and gained valuable experience working for the Oregon State Parks Department and local nurseries.
+He is our go to person for irrigation repair and maintenance.
+Tate is a Licensed International Society of Arboriculture Arborist and is our primary aerial lift pruning specialist.
+Tate also has his State of Oregon Landscape Contractors Board Professional License.
 When Tate is not at work he likes to hike, rock climb, garden, ride dirt bikes, and most importantly hang out with his wife.

-Kyle had his start in horticulture when he was five years old and grew his first Tomato plant from seeds that he had collected.
+Kyle had his start in horticulture when he was five years old and grew his first tomato plant from seeds that he had collected.
 Since then he has studied Environmental Studies and Biology at Sonoma State University in California, worked as a landscaper, worked as the Agricultural Technician at Mendocino College, and as the Manager at historic Hanley Farm in Central Point.
-Kyle is responsible for our propagation program, landscape bed design, and is our go to Farming expert.
-He loves living in Ashland with his wife Nancy, son Jasper, and Daisy the Border collie.
-When not at work Kyle likes canoeing, reading, making, and enjoying beer.
+Kyle is responsible for our propagation program, landscape bed design, and is our go-to farming expert.
+He loves living in Ashland with his wife Nancy and their son Jasper.
+When not at work Kyle likes canoeing, reading, and making and enjoying beer.